RaspberryTyler/personal-blog/README.md

 My todo list for tomorrow:

-- Figure out if that hosts thing I added to the config was actually necessary
 - Maybe use non-root user in Rails dockerfile
 - Figure out what to do with rbenv files and vars